inchkev/garden/README.md

 kevin.garden is a site sown from files, directories, and .DS_Store.

-kevin.garden is also the code that generates itself.
+kevin.garden is the code that generates itself.

+kevin.garden is a file garden.

 kevin.garden is [sisters](https://en.wikipedia.org/wiki/Sister_city)
 with [file.gallery](https://github.com/inchkev/file-gallery).

 ## subjectively,